Gamera: Daiei Film's decay

-Gamera: Super Monster (1980), the first installment by Tokuma Shoten, almost exclusively relied on stock footages from previous films.
-The direction to re-edit stock footages of former films was also influenced by budgetary and schedule problems, along with the aforementioned loss of suits and models by either Yuasa or staffs, and the success of the 1979 Ultraman video by Akio Jissoji (jp), which contributed in the revival of the Tsuburaya Productions franchise.
-(Note: Akio Jissoji later directed the 1990 Ultra Q movie (jp) based on the scrapped project by Shusuke Kaneko and Kazunori Ito and Shinji Higuchi; it was one of predecessors of the Heisei Gamera trilogy that Kaneko and Ito reused some of their ideas of the Ultra Q project for the Heisei Gamera trilogy.
-Jissoji also participated in the aforementioned Ultraman Max, and Tokyo: The Last Megalopolis; Yasunori Katō later formed minor connections with Gamera and Daimajin, and Tomoo Haraguchi and Toshio Miike and Shinji Higuchi gained expertise from the 1988 film and used them for the Heisei Gamera trilogy.)
-Its box office result was not excellent partially due to the timing; kaiju genre in general stagnated between late 1970s and early 1980s where Toho ceased producing Godzilla films because of the box office result of Terror of Mechagodzilla in 1975.
-The 1980 film also faced several other conditions to restrict its production, such as the music copyright, resulting in the lack of previous music materials including the Gamera March.

 The Heisei trilogy had greatly affected the entire tokusatsu genre afterward, while various other tokusatsu productions significantly influenced its production to compensate for the loss of tokusatsu expertise obtained from Showa Gamera films due to the collapse of Daiei Film, especially Noriaki Yuasa himself's Ultraman 80 (1980) after his Gamera career in Daiei, along with other Ultraman and Ultra Q series, Kamen Rider, Choujyu Sentai Liveman, Gridman the Hyper Agent, Gunhed, and many others.
 Some of Gamera expertise were instead used for Tsuburaya Production's Daigoro vs. Goliath (1972) and Fireman (1973), while the plot of the former bears similarities to the aforementioned "Konaka Gamera" script.

 Revenues of Daiei Film productions were repeatedly restricted due to lack of exclusive movie theaters, and ever since Gamera vs. Zigra which was co-distributed with Nikkatsu due to the financial problems and was released several months prior to the bankrupt, the franchise has always relied on co-distributions as Daiei Film lost its theater chains after its bankruptcy; the Heisei trilogy was done so by Toho, so as Gamera the Brave by Shochiku, and Gamera Rebirth by Netflix.
 The Great Yokai War and The Great Yokai War: Guardians were also co-distributed by Shochiku and Toho.
 Heisei trilogy was distributed by Toho Western Films with much fewer theatres than Godzilla films, further declining box office results.